wp-plugins/terms-to-links/readme.txt

 Stable tag: 0.1
 Author URI: http://wpdavis.com/

-This plugin will automatically link term names in your content to that term's page.
+This plugin will automatically link term names in your content to that term's detail page.

 == Description ==